beetbox/aura/docs/api.rst

 * ``disc``, the index of the medium in the album.
 * ``year``, the release date's year.

-The response is a JSON dictionary with a ``tracks`` key mapping to an array of dictionaries.
-The array is still used even when returning only a single track.
-Here's an example:
+The response is a JSON dictionary with a ``tracks`` key mapping either to an array of dictionaries (for the collection) or a single dictionary (when a specific ID is used) Here's an example:

 .. sourcecode:: http